Similes for Confident with Explanation and Examples

 Examples:

-1. She faced the challenge as confident as a hero in a story, and she refused to quit.
+1. She faced the challenge as confidently as a hero in a story, and she refused to quit.

-2. He spoke as confident as a brave hero, although the situation was tough.
+2. He spoke as confidently as a brave hero, although the situation was tough.

 3. She stood as confident as a storybook hero, yet remained kind.

-4. He answered as confident as a hero saving the day, so others trusted him.
+4. He answered as confidently as a hero saving the day, so others trusted him.

 5. She walked forward as confident as a hero on a quest, and she felt fearless.